IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Conclusion

 \section{Conclusion}

-Package managers in the open-source ecosystem, such as PyPI and NPM, suffer from the absence of a comprehensive and current intelligence database, resulting in prolonged existence of malicious packages.
-To address this, we developed \tool, a new intelligence collecting system for package managers.
-It uses extensive data collection from multiple sources and large language models for enhanced intelligence extraction.
-Our approach gathered over 20,000 pieces of intelligence about NPM and PyPI from 21 sources, providing more unique and detailed information than existing databases.
-It detects malicious packages earlier, reducing their lifecycle and download frequency.
-The method is cost-effective at \$0.094 per piece of intelligence, improving malware detection efficiency and strengthening open-source software supply chain security.
+In the open-source ecosystem, package managers like PyPI and NPM lack up-to-date intelligence databases, allowing malicious packages to persist.
+To address this, we developed \tool, a system leveraging multi-source data collection and LLMs to gather 34,313 pieces of intelligence from 24 sources.
+The system enables earlier detection of malicious packages, reducing their impact, at \$0.003 per intelligence item.
+This work presents an efficient solution to enhance open-source software supply chain security.